Torxed/python-pypiapi/README.md

 --retain-versions=3
     How many versions of a package should we download/keep, given the --sort-algorithm used.
+    This option can be overridden with --retain-versions='' but should generally not be to save some bandwidth of pypi.org but also yourself.
+Saves everyone a bunch of time to keep it default.

 --sort-algorithm='LooseVersion'
     This tells us how to sort the version numbers.
 Since version naming convention isn't really